Description

 Nasopharynx

-The nasopharynx is the portion of the pharynx that lies behind the nasal cavity and above the soft palate.
+The nasopharynx is essentially the structures around the nasal cavity above the soft palate.